lapislui/Office_work/README.md

 -> O - text on prev line
 -> o - text on next line
 -> a - append text after cursor
 -> A - append at end of line

+    :wq

+saving and exiting vim editor